MaikHDev/Blackjack/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
+3. Copy the `.env.example` file to `.env` and fill in the values
-3. Run `make` to start the website and database
+4. Run `make` to start the website and database
-4. Open `http://localhost:3000` in your browser
+5. Open `http://localhost:3000` in your browser